 VP of Marketing

-Mark serves as the VP of Marketing on the Energy Club.
-He leverages his role to communicate with club members and prospective students about learning, networking and career opportunities that exist in and outside Cornell.
-His time spent working in policy in Washington, DC exposed him to the legislative environment around energy and stoked his decision to pursue an MBA at Cornell.
+Sathya leverages his role to communicate with club members and prospective students about learning, networking and career opportunities that exist in and outside Cornell.
+Prior to Johnson, Sathya worked in resources industry in both operational and business roles.

 One-year AMBA Representative